KEAslani/epotMicropolarFoam/README.md

 ## Getting help and reporting bugs
 Please submit a GitHub issue if you found a bug in the program.
 If you need help with the software or have further questions, contact Kyriaki-Evangelia Aslani: kiriaki022@gmail.com and k.aslani@go.uop.gr.

+## Citation
+Please cite as: Kyriaki Evangelia Aslani, Ioannis Sarris, Efstratios Tzirtzilakis.
+Effect of micromagnetorotation on a micropolar magnetohydrodynamic blood flow in a 3D stenosed artery.
+DOI: 10.48550/arXiv.2504.13678